 Why do you love taking kids on trips with “just Mom” and what makes those special?

-Traveling with your kids is not only a great way to see new places in the world, but it’s also a wonderful way to reconnect and try new things together.
-Reece and Tatum both loved our special week away together at Holiday Inn Club Vacations Orange Lake Resort in Orlando, FL, especially because there was so much for us to do together.
+Reece and Tatum both loved our recent week away together at Holiday Inn Club Vacations® Orange Lake Resort in Orlando, FL, especially because there was so much for us to do together.

 We all really enjoyed the variety of amenities and activities the resort had to offer.
 Even though they’re only six years apart, sometimes it feels like it might as well be 60, so it’s always nice to find a place with a little bit of something for everyone no matter what the range of ages may be.